 Clinical testing is expensive, is difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 Success in early phases of pre-clinical and clinical trials does not ensure that later clinical trials will be successful, and interim results of a clinical trial do not necessarily predict final results.
 A failure of one or more of our clinical trials can occur at any stage of testing.
 We may experience numerous unforeseen events during, or as a result of, the clinical trial process that could delay or prevent our ability to receive regulatory approval or commercialize our product candidates.
 The research, testing, manufacturing, labeling, packaging, storage, approval, sale, marketing, advertising and promotion, pricing, export, import and distribution of drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
-We are not permitted to market our product candidates as prescription pharmaceutical products in the United States, the FDA generally requires the completion of clinical trials of each drug to establish its safety and efficacy and extensive pharmaceutical development to ensure its quality before an NDA is approved.
+We are not permitted to market our product candidates as prescription pharmaceutical products in the United States until we receive approval of an NDA from the FDA, or in any foreign countries until we receive the requisite approval from such countries.
+In the United States, the FDA generally requires the completion of clinical trials of each drug to establish its safety and efficacy and extensive pharmaceutical development to ensure its quality before an NDA is approved.
 Regulatory authorities in other jurisdictions impose similar requirements.
 Of the large number of drugs in development, only a small percentage result in the submission of an NDA to the FDA and even fewer are eventually approved for commercialization.
 As of the date of this prospectus, an ANDA has been submitted for our EM-100 product candidate and an NDA has been submitted to the FDA for our DS-300 product candidate, however, there can be no assurance our NDA will be approved by the FDA.
-If our development efforts for our product candidates, including regulatory approval, are not successful for their planned indications, or if adequate demand for our product candidates is not generated, our business will be materially adversely affect
+If our development efforts for our product candidates, including regulatory approval, are n